LAW 7688 Research Seminar: The Law of Software

 Second, you will write a research paper of at least 10,000 words on a topic of your choosing.
 I will approve paper proposals on a wide variety of research subjects; the only substantive requirement is that the paper must discuss an issue in which the legal treatment of software depends on the technical details of how that software works.

 The paper may conform to the stylistic and scholarly conventions of any relevant academic discipline.
-For example, law students may write papers in the form of a law-review Note, computer-science students may write papers in the form of an ACM conference paper, and so on.
+For example, law students may write papers in the form of a law-review note, computer-science students may write papers in the form of an ACM conference paper, and so on.
 You should choose the discipline and form that will be most professionally useful to you.
-You are not required to submit your papers for publication, but it is my goal for the course that each of you will complete a paper you are proud enough of to want to submit.
+You are not required to submit your papers for publication, but it is my goal for the course that each of you will complete a paper you are proud enough of to want to publish.

 Your deliverables for the paper will be on the following schedule: